 Like a detective, the writer is always digging.

-And when that digging unearths ideas, the writer is desperate for a way to get them down.
+And when that digging unearths an idea, the writer is desperate for a way to get it down.

-The pain of facing a blank page is cured by facing what you’re not doing.
+The pain of facing a blank page might be cured by facing what you’re not doing.

-And what you’re not doing, is making three simple moves to correct this ancient problem.
+And what you’re not doing is three simple moves that can help correct this ancient problem.

-Did you think you could pull good writing out of a cloudy sky?
+Did you think you could pull good writing out of a starry sky?